kurokida/jsQuestPlus/README.md

 # QUEST+

-QUEST+ ([Watson, 2017](https://doi.org/10.1167/17.3.10)) is an extension of QUEST ([Watson & Pelli, 1983](https://doi.org/10.3758/BF03202828)) that can deal with multiple stimulus parameters, multiple psychometric parameters, and more than two responses options.The jsQuestPlus JavaScript library allows researchers to use the QUEST+ method in online experiments.
+QUEST+ ([Watson, 2017](https://doi.org/10.1167/17.3.10)) is an extension of QUEST ([Watson & Pelli, 1983](https://doi.org/10.3758/BF03202828)) that can deal with multiple stimulus parameters, multiple psychometric parameters, and more than two responses options.
+The jsQuestPlus JavaScript library allows researchers to use the QUEST+ method in online experiments.

 # Demonstrations